GEOG 1300. People, Place and the Envrnmt. 3 Hours.

 The basic concepts of meteorology and climatology are introduced.
 Atmospheric temperature, pressure, winds, moisture, and air masses and storms are systematically covered, followed by an overview of the major climates and ecosystems of the earth.
 Environmental problems related to weather, climate, and ecosystems are considered throughout.
 The lab portion of weather and climate is an activity-related treatment of the basic components of meteorology and climatology.
 Specific topics covered are similar to the lecture.

-In this course, students will investigate and assess the impacts that human activity can have on the environment and will seek to identify innovative, cross-disciplinary solutions to many of the world's most pressing environmental challenges.
+Students investigate and assess the impacts that human activity can have on the environment and will seek to identify innovative, cross-disciplinary solutions to many of the world's most pressing environmental challenges.
 Given that Sustainability Science involves making decisions and taking actions that are in the interest of protecting the natural world, course topics will include current sustainability issues related to population growth, agriculture, natural resources, energy usage, habitat degradation and ecological economics.
-This course will typically be offered every other fall semester.
+This course is typically be offered every other fall semester.

 Prerequisite: BIOL 1401.